rlalik/HelloFitty/README.md

 HelloFitty allows for massive fitting of the histograms.
 It is a tool designed for use with CERN's ROOT framework.

 # Concept
-Assume you have hundreds of historams to be fitted.
+Assume you have hundreds of histograms to be fitted.
 The fit may fail, they may require to be iteratively fitted.
-Hardcoding fit params in the macro will require to update them each time you want to refit.
+Hard coding fit params in the macro will require to update them each time you want to refit.

 Instead, create a text file with:
 * histogram name